— FAQ —

 If you're weighing up whether to book a call, or you've already booked one and want to do your homework first, this is the clearest place to start.
 Anything not covered here, just ask when we talk.

-Virtual Business Management (VBM) is strategic operational support.
-It means building and running the systems, processes, and workflows that change how your business functions, not ticking tasks off a list.
+Virtual Business Management is strategic operational support.
+It means building and running the systems, processes and workflows that change how your business functions, rather than working through a task list.

-Where a VA executes tasks, a VBM looks at the bigger picture: the client journey, the infrastructure, what's slowing things down, what needs documenting, what should be automated.
-I sit closer to how the business runs than to what it produces.
+It looks at the bigger picture: the client journey, the infrastructure behind it, what is slowing things down, what needs to be documented, and what should be automated.
+The focus sits on how the business runs, not on what it produces day to day.

 Usually not yet.
-If you don't have paying clients or a clear offer, the systems I build won't have enough to work with.
-The guide on my site (5 Systems Every Service Business Needs) is a better starting point, and we can talk once the business is generating work that needs infrastructure behind it.
+Without paying clients or a clear offer, the systems I build do not have enough to work with.
+The free quiz on my site, 5 Systems Every Service Business Needs, is a better starting point, and we can talk once the business is generating work that needs structure behind it.

-The common signs are: onboarding feels inconsistent, follow-ups slip, things live in your head that should be written down, and you keep doing the same manual work over and over.
-If any of that sounds familiar, you're probably ready.
-A Clarity Session (£75) is the fastest way to find out.
+The common signs are: onboarding feels inconsistent, follow-ups slip, things live in your head that should be written down, and you keep repeating the same manual work.
+If any of that sounds familiar, you are probably ready.
+A Clarity Session is the fastest way to find out.

-A discovery call is a 30-minute fit conversation.
-We talk about what you're trying to build, whether we're a good match, and what a project could look like.
-There's no charge, and you'll get a proposal in your inbox afterwards if we're aligned.
+A discovery call is a free 30-minute fit conversation.
+We talk about what you are trying to build, whether we are a good match, and what a project could look like.
+There is no charge, and you get a proposal afterwards if we are aligned.

-A Clarity & Systems Strategy Session is a paid, strategic deliverable.
-It's a 60-minute call where we review your current setup, identify the gaps, and map out your next steps.
+A Clarity Session is a paid strategic deliverable.
+It is a 60-minute call where we review your current setup, find the gaps and map your next steps in order of priority.
 You receive a PDF roadmap within 48 hours.
-It's £75, credited in full toward any Project Build or Retainer.
+It is £75, credited in full toward any project, or your first month on a retainer.

-Retainers are typically taken on after an initial project, not as a first engagement.
+Retainers are usually taken on after an initial project, not as a first engagement.
 The foundations need to be in place before ongoing support makes sense.

 For larger projects, yes.
 Specific terms are discussed at the scoping call so we can match them to the scope of the work.

-Once a project is underway, fees aren't refundable.
-The Clarity Session and Quick Systems Check are both deliverable-based (£75 for a specific outcome), and my pre-sale qualifying flow exists to make sure we're a good fit before you pay anything.
-That said, if something's genuinely not working for you, talk to me.
-I'd rather solve a problem than lose a client relationship over it.
+Once a project is underway, fees are not refundable.
+The Clarity Session is deliverable-based, £75 for a specific outcome, and the qualifying conversation before any project exists to make sure we are a good fit before you pay anything.
+That said, if something is genuinely not working for you, talk to me.
+I would rather solve a problem than lose a client relationship over it.

-My builds are primarily on GoHighLevel and Dubsado — that's where I have the deepest expertise.
-I also work across Notion, Asana, ClickUp, HubSpot, Microsoft Teams, and Canva where clients are already using them.
+My builds are primarily on GoHighLevel and Dubsado, where I have the deepest expertise.
+I also work across Notion, ClickUp, Zapier and Make where clients are already using them.

-No. Part of the scoping conversation is choosing the right tool for what you're trying to do, based on what you already have and what the work requires.
+No. Part of the scoping conversation is choosing the right tool for what you are trying to do, based on what you already have and what the work requires.
 CRM builds are offered on both GoHighLevel and Dubsado at the same price.

 It's not.
 Most of my clients aren't technical.
 The systems I build are designed to be used, not admired.
 You'll get a video walkthrough at handover and documentation you can refer back to, so you won't have to rely on me to remember how things work.